Welcome

 “What fools!”

-“We look to become whole and balanced, that we can give that balance to the world.”
+“We spend our years, hunting understanding and balance, so we can give that balance to the world.”

 “To find this balance, we travel, and live out many lives.”